 Which halls are available for freshmen?

 Most of our residence halls are available for first year students.
-The only exceptions to this would be the North Hedges Suites, which is only available for sophomore and above students who meet the academic and community involvement requirements, and Johnstone Center which is for students 21 years or older (a good option for non-traditional freshman or returning students).
+The only exceptions to this would be the Headwaters, which is only available for sophomore and above students who meet the academic and community involvement requirements, and Johnstone Center which is for students 21 years or older (a good option for non-traditional freshman or returning students).

 Why didn’t I receive one of my 3 preferences?